 Land at Genovesa Island, an old imploded volcano, to observe the massive colonies of Frigate Birds, Boobies and other seabirds as well as striking volcanic cliffs rising from the ocean.
 Well to the north of the main Galapagos Island group, Genovesa is the shape of a horseshoe given it's volcanic history.
 The island has a volcanic caldera whose wall has collapsed, forming the Great Darwin Bay, surrounded by cliffs.
 Lake Arcturus, filled with salt water, lies in the centre, and sediment within this crater lake is less than 6,000 years old.
 Our first excursion in Darwin Bay provides us some fantastic snorkelling opportunities within the a partially eroded crater.
 In the afternoon there will be an excursion to "El Barranco," otherwise known as Prince Phillip's Steps, on the southern tip of the island.
 At this place is an extraordinary steep path that leads through a seabird colony full of life, up to cliffs that are 25m high.
 At the top, the trail continues inland, passing more seabird colonies in a thin palo santo forest.
 Leaving the forest, you can overview a rocky plain.
 The storm petrels here are different from any others in the world because they fly around during daytime.
 To avoid predators, they only return to their nest holes at night.
 The smallest Marine Iguana in the archipelago lives here.
 Although no historical eruptions are known from Genovesa, there are very young lava flows on the flanks of the volcano.
 This island is also known as Bird Island, because of the large and varied bird colonies which nest here and the whole ecology is made of birds as only marine iguanas and no mammals or other reptiles are to be found.
 There are an abundance of frigatebirds and it is the best place to see red-footed boobies, masked boobies, swallow-tailed gulls, storm petrels, tropical birds, finches, and mockingbirds.

 Reach San Cristóbal in the morning.
 San Cristóbal is the easternmost island of Galapagos and one of the oldest.
 Its principal town is Puerto Baquerizo Moreno, the capital of the Galapagos.
-Enjoy a morning snorkelling excursion in Leon Dormido for your last look an aquatic marine life.
+Enjoy a early morning walk along the beach, and then a snorkeling excursion in Kicker Rock for your last look an aquatic marine life.
 Disembark and transfer to the airport for our flight to Quito.
 Transfer to our group hotel upon arrival, and enjoy one last night on the town.

 Depart at any time.